 Nowhere else in Somalia did anything even remotely comparable ever arise, except perhaps the Ujuuraan on the Shabeelle valley and Adal on the northwestern coast, both states having reached the apogee of power in the sixteenth century.
 In modern times the Migiurtin stand alone, absolutely alone, in having created a centralized state.

-In Puntland, “Isim” (singular) or “Isimo” (plural), the traditional titled leaders or paramount chiefs, are usually crowned in a traditional ceremony known as “Aano-Shub” (Somali: caano shub – meaning crowning with milk, pouring milk on the head) or “Aleemo-Saar” (Somali: caleemo saar – meaning showering with green leaves).
-The highest traditional position for the Darood clan is the Boqor (King), with other positions denoted as Ugaas, Garaad, Islan, Beeldaaje, Sultan, Qud, Caaqil (chief), Nabadoon ( peacemaker), Samadoon (good will seeker) and Oday (elder).
+In Puntland, “Isim” (singular) or “Isimo” (plural), the traditional titled leaders or paramount chiefs, are usually crowned in a traditional ceremony known as “Aano-Shub” (meaning crowning with milk, pouring milk on the head) or “Aleemo-Saar” (meaning showering with green leaves).
+The highest traditional position for the Darood clan is the Boqor (king), with other positions denoted as Ugaas, Garaad, Islan, Beeldaaje, Sultan, Qud, Caaqil (chief), Nabaddon, Samadoon and Oday.

-The traditional life of the northeast regions was disrupted from 1900-1920 by the turmoil of battles waged by Sayyid Mohammed Abdullah Hassan against European and Ethiopian colonization of Somali territories, and subsequently from 1923-1927 by the resistance of the Sultanates of Obbia and Miguirtina to Italian direct rule.
+The traditional life of the northeast regions was disrupted from 1900-1920 by the turmoil of battles waged by Sayid Mohamed Abdulle Hassan against European and Ethiopian colonization of Somali territories, and subsequently from 1923-1927 by the resistance of the Sultanates of Obbia and Miguirtina to Italian direct rule.

 In the beginning of 1920, the British struck the Dervish settlements with a well-coordinated air and land attack and inflicted a stunning defeat.
 The forts of Hassan were damaged and his army suffered great losses.
 The British Royal Air Force’s (R.A.F.) bombing Jidali Fort was the first aerial bombardment of its kind in Sub-Saharan Africa.